novaspivack/PrimeAnalysis/README.md

 NOTE: This code was implemented using Multiprocessing on MacOS.

 The initial phase involves generating a dataset of the first N primes and their corresponding gaps.

 Beyond simply computing the gaps, the code performs extensive feature engineering, deriving a rich set of attributes for each gap.

-These features encompass:
+Feature Engineering includes construction of features using a variety of techniques, including:

 Factor Analysis: For the composite numbers residing within each gap, the code analyzes their prime factorization.